Prince Centre TG7 Quay Street Enter via, 8 Thomas St, Haymarket NSW 2000, Australia

 I didn't expect to be able to taste authentic pasta from the northwest on Sydney's Chinatown.
 The boss here is an authentic Xi'an people, the flour used is shipped from northwest China to Xining, the flour is particularly strong and chewy, whether it is noodles, or dumplings are very delicious, it is definitely worth the Chinese to taste.

-I don't like eggplant very much, but the special braised eggplant tastes great.
-The dumplings and noodles are delicious too.
-There are always a lot of people here, always have to queue up, so don't expect what a great service, but the waiters are also very friendly!
+I'm not a big eggplant fan, but the special braised eggplant was delicious.
+The dumplings and noodles were delicious too.
+It's always busy here, and there's always a long line, so don't expect great service, but the waiters are friendly!

-There are many authentic northeastern dishes, domineering eggplant, pot-wrapped meat, large plate chicken, and Shanghai pot stickers, but the southern dishes are generally made compared to the northern dishes, the weight is large, and it is a good small shop.
+There are many authentic Northeastern dishes, such as eggplant, sweet and sour pork, big plate chicken, and Shanghai pot stickers.
+However, the southern dishes are average compared to northern dishes.
+The portions are large, so it's a pretty good restaurant.